Maria DeLuca: Season two — Laurie's Home

-Season three
+Season three – Forever Together

 Maria first appears in season three visiting Liz in jail after Liz and Max got arrested.
 Liz and Max were holding up a store in search for a spaceship.
 She brings Liz a slice of "alien lime pie", which rewards her with being called a "goddess".
 It is revealed that Michael has been attending school and has got an extra part-time job as a security guard to be better for Maria, and to earn more money to pay for their dates.

 For the first time, he has a group of male friends, which causes Maria to be jealous, as they do something she is unable to do—make Michael laugh.
 After insisting that he spend more time with her, which causes him to sneak around behind Maria's back, she realizes that having friends is important to him and she tells him she loves him.

 When Maria's old flame and music partner, Billy, comes to town, he makes her realize that she has been missing out on a normal life.
 Michael becomes jealous of this new male in Maria's life, causing his powers to go out of control, particularly when he sees Billy and Maria singing together.
 He believes that Billy still has feelings for Maria, which she strongly denies.
 His suspicions are proved correct when Billy kisses Maria, and although she does not reciprocate his feelings, it causes her to break up with Michael, on the grounds that although she loves him, she doesn't want the "alien chaos" that comes with him.

 The breakup leaves Michael hurt and confused.
 He attempts to win her back, rather than giving her space, when he volunteers as Santa at the same time that she volunteers as an elf.
 She confesses that she misses him and kisses him, but they are interrupted by a kid.
 She then holds her resolve and tells him that she doesn't want to be right back where they were.

 At New Years, the gang is in a search for a legendary party.
 Michael gets drunk when he sees Maria flirting with other men.
 He doesn't feel well because alcohol is extra bad for an alien.
 However, when he hears her complaining to Liz, he tells her that he's fine (although he isn't) and to go on without him, which sparks Maria's emotions.